Tarkhan dynasty

-The Tarkhan dynasty (خانوادهٔ ترخان) was established by a Tarkhan and ruled the Sindh Sultanate from 1554 to 1593.
-General Mirza Isa Beg founded the Tarkhan dynasty in Sindh after the death of Shah Husayn Arghun of the Arghun dynasty.
+The Tarkhan dynasty (خانوادهٔ ترخان) ruled Sindh from 1554 to 1593.
+General Mirza Isa Beg, a Tarkhan, founded the dynasty after the death of Shah Husayn Arghun of the Arghun dynasty.

 The Mughal emperor Akbar annexed Sindh in 1593 after defeating the last Tarkhan ruler, Mirza Jani Beg; Jani Beg and his son Mirza Ghazi Beg continued to rule as Governors for the Mughals.

 Legacy

 The Arghun rulers have their tombs at the Makli Necropolis.

 "Likeness of Mirza Ghazi, son of Mirza Jani".
 Made by Manohar, a Mughal painter at the Tarkhan Court in the province of Thatta, circa 1610.

 Tomb of Mirza Muhammad Baqi Tarkhan (1567–1585 AD), Makli Necropolis.

 Tombs of Mirza Jani Tarkhan (1585–1599 AD) and Mirza Ghazi Beg Tarkhan (1599–1612 AD).